 Spanish President Pedro Sánchez was booed during a far-right French event led by Marine Le Pen.
 Attendees showed their rejection of the Spanish government's immigration policies, reflecting the growing tension in Europe on this issue.
 The incident highlights the political polarization on the continent.

-The immigration control technology that divides Europe 🤖
+The immigration control technology dividing Europe 🤖